nic-dgl103/w23-exercise-9/README.md

 ### 4. Format, organize and add comments
-* Use the Prettier VSCode extension to format HTML and CSS code.
+* make sure that you HTML and CSS are well formatted.
 * Add organizational CSS comments and order your style rules so that your CSS is easy to read.
 * Add a few comments to explain your HTML and CSS code and highlight anything of interest.